blinry/skalabyrinth-podcasts/README.md

-Scripts that create RSS podcast feeds for some of karlabyrinth's stories.
+Scripts that create RSS podcast feeds for some of skalabyrinth's stories.

 Usage examples: